Marcia Hultman

 Certification or Endorsement of Licensure (Proof)

-To prove to another state that you hold a valid South Dakota license, you may request a certificate with the state seal showing hours and licensing for a $20 fee.
-Please log in to your online account and utilize the “Request Certification for License” link from the menu.
-We will send the certificate directly to the other state, unless that state's form indicates otherwise.
+To prove to another state that you hold a valid South Dakota license, you may request a certificate showing hours and licensing for a $30 fee.
+We will send the certificate directly to the State Board requesting certification of licensure.

 License Replacement or Duplicate

 If you have lost your copy of your license or need a duplicate to post at a different salon, notify the Commission.
-The cost of the replacement or duplicate is $5.
-Duplicates can be requested from your online account or by mail with proper payment.
+The cost of the replacement or duplicate is $15.
+To request a duplicate or replace license, log in to your online account, select Pay for an Application and then check Duplicate/Replacement License Fee.